-If you held a gun to our head and asked us to name the most straightforward and versatile product for hiding speaker wires, we'd probably ask you why you were holding us at gunpoint.
-But after that, our answer would unquestionably be the tried and true Surface Raceway.
-Essentially décor-friendly cable conduits that can open and close lengthwise to allow you to cram all sorts of cables inside, Surface Raceways range in material from aluminum to PVC plastic, but they all have the same basic traits in common:
+If you asked us to name the most straightforward and versatile product for hiding speaker wires, our answer would unquestionably be the tried-and-true Surface Raceway.
+Décor-friendly cable conduits that can open and close lengthwise to allow you to cram all sorts of cables inside, Surface Raceways range in material from aluminum to PVC plastic, with all the basic traits in common:

-- They route wires and cables to keep them untangles, protected and (best of all) out of sight
+- • They route wires and cables to keep them untangled, protected and (best of all) out of sight

 Check out a few of our favorite raceways for clean and professional-looking speaker wire management:

 As is the case with many surface raceways, Corner Duct is flame resistant, and can be matched to your color-scheme with just a simple coat of latex paint.
-And thanks to its unique shape, plastic Corner Duct can even double as crown moulding if installed along a ceiling, only instead of just lazily taking up space, Corner Ducts actually do something.
-Yeah, take that, crown moulding.
-Start pulling your weight, already.
+Thanks to its unique shape, plastic Corner Duct can even double as crown moulding if installed along a ceiling.

-So there you have it.
+So, there you have it.
 Now your floors can be used for walking upon, as God intended, and your walls can be used for displaying family photos or tasteful artwork.
-Unless your idea of tasteful artwork is a tangled mess of cables, which I guess could be some kind of post modern avant garde installation.
-But odds are, most people will just see it as messy.
-Do you really want to take that chance?